hms-networks/flexy-osisoft-connector/README.md

 * Transfer the ConnectorConfig.json file on the local machine to the Flexy in the /usr/ directory via FTP.

 ### Flexy Configuration
-The Flexy must have a FTP user created to be used by the application in order to post accurate timestamps to OSIsoft.
-This can be done manually on the Flexy's web page under Setup->Users page through the "Add" button.
-The added user login should be specified in the EwonConfig section of the readme.
-By default, the credentials are "FtpUser" for the username and "FtpPassword" for the password.
-Check all global rights option check boxes when creating this user.

 ### Installation